 Our Inclusion Manager is: Mr Bullock.

-For our SEND Information Report and policy, please click here to be redirected to our policy library.
+For our SEND Information Report and SEND policy, please click on the links below:

 The school operates a subject based curriculum, which is carefully planned by teachers to be as engaging as possible for the children.
 All of the topics planned meet the objectives of the National Curriculum.